-The following table provides information regarding the value vested or earned on incentive plan awards for each non-executive director of the Corporation during the year ended December 31, 2020.
+The following table provides information regarding the value vested or earned on incentive plan awards for each non-executive director of the Corporation during the year ended December 31, 2021.

-Name Option awards - Value vested during year (1) (\$) Share-based awards - Value vested during the year (1) (\$) Non-equity incentive plan compensation - Value earned during the year (\$)
+Name Option awards - Value vested during year (1) (\$) Share-based awards - Value vested during the year (2) (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-Sean Roosen Nil Nil N/A
+Sean Roosen 55,500 Nil N/A

-Robert Wares Nil Nil N/A
+Jose Vizquerra Benavides 55,833 129,982 N/A

-Jose Vizquerra Benavides Nil Nil N/A
+Patrick Anderson 47,500 Nil N/A

-Patrick Anderson Nil Nil N/A
+Keith McKay 43,583 Nil N/A

-Keith McKay Nil Nil N/A
+Bernardo Alvarez Calderon 43,583 Nil N/A

-Bernardo Alvarez Calderon Nil Nil N/A
+Amy Satov 43,583 Nil N/A

-Amy Satov Nil Nil N/A
+Andree St Germain 18,667 Nil N/A

-Andree St Germain Nil Nil N/A
+Robert Wares 47,667 129,982 N/A

 Cathy Singer Nil Nil N/A

-Note
+Note:

-(1) This is the aggregate dollar value that would have been realized if the Options vested during the year had been exercised on their respective vesting dates.
+- (1) This is the aggregate dollar value that would have been realized if the Options vested during the year had been exercised on their respective vesting dates. - (2) Refers to Restricted Share Units (RSUs) awarded pursuant to the restricted share unit plan of the Corporation.
+This is the aggregate dollar value that would have been realized if the RSUs vested during the year had been exercised on their respective vesting dates.